Tracheo-esophageal puncture: Primary tracheo-esophageal puncture

-Secondary tracheoesophageal puncture
+Secondary tracheo-esophageal puncture

 This procedure refers to a puncture that is placed anytime after the total laryngectomy surgery.
 The decision to use a primary or secondary puncture can vary greatly.
-Secondary puncture can be performed when: 1) primary puncture was not possible, 2) for re-puncture after closure of a previous tracheoesophageal puncture, 3) because of physician or patient preference, and 4) in case failure of esophageal or electrolarynx speech if this was chosen as the initial speech option.
+Secondary puncture can be performed when: 1) primary puncture was not possible, 2) for re-puncture after closure of a previous tracheo-esophageal puncture, 3) because of physician or patient preference, and 4) in case failure of esophageal or electrolarynx speech if this was chosen as the initial speech option.

 Placement of the voice prosthesis

 There are two different methods that can be used to place the voice prosthesis:

 Primary placement: A voice prosthesis is placed into the puncture immediately after it is created.
 During the immediate postoperative period, the patient is fed through a feeding tube, either inserted directly into the stomach or through a more temporary version than extends from the nose into the stomach.
 This tube is removed when the patient is able to eat enough by mouth to maintain nutritional needs; this can be as early as the second day following surgery.
 Speech production with the voice prosthesis is initiated when the surgical area has healed, after clearance by the surgeon.
 The advantages of this method are: